 * Implement the adaptation plans – Plans are put into action.

 * Monitor the changes in means and extremes of weather/climate.

-* Evaluate the performance of the adaptation measures during significant weather/climate events and/or trends.
-Document and analyze impacts and changes.
+* Evaluate the performance of the adaptation measures during significant weather/climate events or trends.
+Document and analyze impacts.

 * Adjust the adaptation approach - If measures are not adequate, they should be re-designed accordingly.